kkrt-labs/keth/crates/keth-run/README.md

 # keth-run

-A Rust binary that mimics the functionality of `cairo/scripts/prove_block.py` for generating STARK proofs for Ethereum blocks using Cairo.
-This crate serves as a bridge between the Rust and Python components of the Keth project, it is primarily used for profiling cairo-vm.
+A Rust binary that mimics the functionality of `cairo/scripts/prove_block.py`.
+It is primarily used for profiling cairo-vm.

 ## Run